achintya2000/simulation/README.md

 about which exact key value is causing the error.

 Known Bugs:
-- A chart is displayed, however, it does not update the values in real time.
+- Visualization: A chart is displayed, however, it does not update the values in real time.

-Extra credit:
+- Visualization: Multiple simulation windows may interfere with one another's timeline

 ### Impressions
+A fun extension of Basic, Complete was made easier by writing good code especially on the back end, but more complicated by the continued use of JavaFX which is still a learning curve.
+Overall we were able to implement most of the additional features in Complete without compromising good coding practice.